neosatrapahereje/rach3datautils/docs/index.rst

 workflow that uses the dataset.
 This package provides the following:

 Alignment
-  The alignment module contains an automated pipeline for fixing the alignment between the videos and FLAC/MIDI files.
+  The :mod:`.alignment` module contains an automated pipeline for fixing the alignment between the videos and FLAC/MIDI files.
 File Grouping
   The :class:`.DatasetUtils` and :class:`.Session` objects make it easy